Selective Havanese Dog Breeding

 The mom and dad of your puppy are both registered with the American Kennel Club.
 Thiss means they are purebred and also your puppy will be registerable.

 2. Mate for good characteristics.

 There is no such thing as the "perfect dog", but selective breeding can get closer to being perfect.

 Here are some very simple examples to help you understand.
 If a dog has poorly shaped ears, we mate it with one that comes from a line of dogs that have great ears.
-And remember it isnít just about appearance.
-Of course temperament is affected by the way a dog is raised and the experiences it has growing up, but there is also a genetic element to it.
+And remember it isnít just about appearance, temperament is affected by the way a dog is raised and the experiences it has growing up, but there is also a genetic element to it.

 3. Breed to minimize genetic flaws

-As a Havanese Breeder in california, our goal is to produce puppies that do not inherit the major known hereditary diseases.
-We donít inbreed or even line breed.
-We breed havanese dogs that are far from related as possible becuase one of our havanese puppies may well end up a member of your family.
+As a Havanese Breeder in California, our goal is to provide you with a puppy that will be as healthy as possible so we avoid in breeding and even line breeding.
+We breed havanese dogs that are far from related as possible because one of our havanese puppies may well end up a member of your family.

 If you read this entire article you are one of the few with understanding or interest in these facts.
 If this has only peeked your curiosity into genetics, you will find more genetic information and how it relateds to havanese puppy breeders here: